mia-platform/documentation/docs/release_notes/platform_5-9-0_releasenote.md

 #### Marketplace news

 * **Marketplace**
-    The Marketplace experience on GitHub has been improved.
+    The Marketplace repositories on GitHub have been improved with guides and tutorials for most of the template and examples.
 Moreover, the new microservice **Go Example** is now available!

 ### Improvements